'Entrenched literacy problem': Bay of Plenty adults seeking literacy help doubles in four years

 "People who struggle with literacy are normally reliant on other people's viewpoint."

-Toi Ohomai Institute of Technology faculty dean Bart Vosse said it takes enrolments from all age groups and was an "all-inclusive education provider".
+Toi Ohomai Institute of Technology faculty dean Bart Vosse said it took enrolments from all age groups and was an "all-inclusive education provider."

 "A big majority of our students have come from employment or are currently employed and are upskilling."

-Vosse said applications are assessed on a case-by-case basis, and secondary school results are not always considered relevant.
+Vosse said applications were assessed on a case-by-case basis, and secondary school results were not always considered relevant.

 Programmes that do have required levels of education offer bridging courses for those wishing to be admitted.